migangtor/Data-Engineering-Project--An-end-to-end-Airflow-data-pipeline-with-BigQuery--dbt-and-Soda/README.md

-## Pipeline
+## Pipeline Outlook

-Starting from a CSV file the data will be ingested into BigQuery, task orchestrated with Airflow.
-The next step is to run quality checks on the data using Soda, a data quality framework.
-Once the checks are done the data, the Data Modelling design takes place.
-This is done task using dbt to generate the fact and the dimension tables is run.
+1. Starting from a CSV file the data will be ingested into BigQuery, task orchestrated with Airflow.
+2. Run quality checks on the data using Soda, a data quality framework.
+3. Data Modelling.
+This task uses dbt to generate the fact and the dimension tables and Cosmos package to integrate dbt with Airflow.Cosmos allows to see all the dbt models making them tasks in the data pipeline allowing better visibility.
+4. Data quality checks on the Fact and Dimension table
+5. Run the models on dbt to develop the semantic layer
+6. Data quality checks on the semantic layer
+7. Finally BI reporting will be created from the semantic layer

 ![alt text](Pipeline.png)